disclaimer

 How Long Does It Take For a Case to Go to Trial in Arizona?

 The Arizona criminal rules of procedure maintain that defendants have the right to a speedy trial.
-This refers to the maximum time limit for which the criminal trial must begin after formal criminal charges have been filed against the defendant.
+This refers to the maximum time limit for the criminal trial to begin after formal criminal charges have been filed against the defendant.

-If the defendant remains in custody, the trial date must be decided within 120 days from the initial appearance before a court.
-If the defendant was released from custody on bail, the trial date must be decided within 150 days from the initial appearance.
-In extraordinary circumstances such as complex or capital cases, the trial date must be set within 270 days from arraignment and 18 months from arraignment, respectively.
+If the defendant remains in custody, the trial date is typically set within 120 days of the initial appearance before a court.
+If the defendant was released from custody on bail, the trial date may be decided within 150 days from the initial appearance.
+In extraordinary circumstances such as complex or capital cases, the trial date is set within 270 days from arraignment and 18 months from arraignment, respectively.

 What Happens When a Court Case Goes to Trial in Arizona?